Kierkegaard's Wounds of Negativity

 The scientific method is not a perfect system.
 There is always room for error, and there are always cases where a hypothesis cannot be tested, which means that the conclusion is false.
 There have been many false theories put forward in the history of science.
 There are also theories that have been proven wrong.
 Scientists are willing to accept the fact that there are no sure-fire methods of arriving at a conclusion.

-There is a misconception that a true scientist must know all there is to know about the world around them.
+There is a misconception that true scientists must know all there is to know about the world around them.
 In the end, a scientist has to make their own decisions and must be willing to accept that mistakes can occur.

 Scientists are expected to be able to look at data objectively, regardless of what that data might tell them.
 It is impossible to be 100% objective when there is only so much data available, and because of that, there are going to be times when a scientist must look at data from multiple angles in order to draw any conclusions.